descendant registry

 To qualify, you must:

-- Be a descendant of an original owner of Doyon Class A, B, C, or D shares.
+- Be an Alaska Native descendant of an original owner of Doyon Class A, B, C, or D shares.
+There is no Alaska Native minimum blood quantum requirement.

 - Be at least 18 years of age.

-- Not be dually enrolled in another Alaska Native regional corporation, Tetlin Native Corporation, Native Village of Venetie Tribal Government, Arctic Village, or Metlakatla.
+- Not enrolled with another Alaska Native Regional Corporation, Tetlin Native Corporation, Native Village of Venetie Tribal Government, or Metlakatla.

 To apply:

-- Submit your completed application and supporting document to Doyon.
+- Submit your completed application and supporting documentation to Doyon.

-Applications that are incomplete or submitted without a certified birth certificate cannot be processed and will be returned to the applicant.
+Applications that are incomplete or submitted without all required certified birth certificate within 30 days cannot be processed and will be returned.

-A certified birth certificate is required to verify eligibility and document your lineal descent from an original Doyon shareholder.
+A certified (government-issued) birth certificate is required to verify your eligibility and document your direct lineal descent from an original Doyon shareholder.

-No. The Descendant Registry does not provide distributions.
-It is intended to connect eligible descendants with Doyon’s programs, opportunities, and communications.
+Its purpose is to connect eligible descendants with Doyon’s programs, employment opportunities, training, internships, communications, and other descendant benefits.

 Yes.
-If your contact information changes, you should notify Doyon to ensure you continue receiving updates, newsletters, and information about available opportunities.
+If your mailing address, phone number, email, or other contact information changes, please notify Doyon so you continue receiving important updates and opportunities.

 For more information, contact Doyon, Limited at 907-459-2000 or records@doyon.com